Why Migrate in the First Place?

 Not all cloud migrations will be the same.
 Every bank and financial institution will have a different set of internal systems, business processes, workloads, and data and security requirements that are unique to each organization.
 They will also have different teams with different skillsets.
 That means a cloud migration is anything but a one-size-fits-all solution.
 Some financial institutions will have more work than others depending on their reliance on things like legacy applications, internal hardware and systems, and custom workflows.
 But while all migrations will be executed differently, many financial institutions will take similar strategic approaches to cloud migration and deployment, and all of them will start the same strategic initiative—creating a cloud migration plan.

-What is a cloud migration plan?
 A cloud migration plan is a financial institution’s guiding reference material that outlines the specific details for the organization’s cloud migration strategy.
 It identifies exactly how the financial institution will move its data and applications to the cloud while providing a strategic perspective on how the migration will directly contribute to the financial institution’s digital transformation.

 A detailed cloud migration plan may include the following information: